mlgibson8/README_Generator/README.md

 ## Installation
     npm install inquirer@8.2.4
 ## Features
-    makes a readme after answering questions
+    this generates readmes after you answer the prompts
 ## Language & Dependencies
-    JS, inquiere
+    js inquirer
 ## How to use
-    not a lot
+    not alot
 ## Contributors
     mlgibson8
 ## Testing